 The premise of last week’s article was that we rarely, if ever, believe women when they present health issues, sometimes with deadly consequences.

 The author of the article argues that the problem rests on the maleness of the medical profession.
 She is correct, but there is so much more to the story.
-While it is true that from the beginning of medicine, women were excluded from not only the practice of medicine, but also in building the current medical knowledge base, and it is true that entire body of knowledge cultivated by female caregivers, midwives and the like, was usurped and essentially dismantled as our current model of medicine took over, medicine itself was never designed to ‘listen’ to or believe patients, male or female.
+While it is true that from the beginning of medicine women were excluded from not only the practice of medicine, but also, in building the current medical knowledge base.
+It is also true that entire body of knowledge cultivated by female caregivers, midwives and the like was usurped and essentially dismantled as our current model of medicine took over, medicine itself was never designed to ‘listen’ to or believe patients, male or female.
 From an article I wrote on the topic several years ago: